Art in NYC: Dutch Masterpieces at The Met

 Jacob van Ruisdael, Amsterdam Wheat Fields ca. 1670.
 The Metropolitan Museum of Art, New York, Bequest of Benjamin Altman, 1913

-Rembrandt’s impact on world art and on the Dutch school is examined in the “Masters, Pupils, Rivals” section.
+Rembrandt’s impact on the world of art and on the Dutch school is examined in the “Masters, Pupils, Rivals” section.
 Tastes change and so are the fortunes of even the greatest masters.

 Demand for realistic depiction of life and interest in festive scenes interspersed with the moral notes told by the symbols are all there in the sections titled “Contested Bodies”, “Comic Paintings”, “Lives of Women”, “Eloquent Things”.